-RE: Hosting recommendation? - Added by David Roncancio about 9 years ago
+RE: Hosting recommendation? - Added by David Roncancio over 11 years ago

 Yup i used bitnami cloud and it took me less than 4 hours, including all the learning curve to get a redmine working and it just costedme 0.94 because i screwed following the bitnami tutorial, and there is a free developer plan for 1 server 1 app which is running pretty well, so both bitnami and amazon are pertty easy and awesome for redmine hosting http://bitnami.org/cloud

-RE: Hosting recommendation? - Added by S. Ruttloff over 8 years ago
+RE: Hosting recommendation? - Added by S. Ruttloff almost 11 years ago

 May its too late ;-), but we are offering Redmine Hosting.